GSA/digitalgov.gov/content/posts/2015-02-05-u-s-public-participation-playbook-open-for-coders-and-designers-on-github.md

 ---
+url: /2015/02/05/u-s-public-participation-playbook-open-for-coders-and-designers-on-github/
 date: 2015-02-05 11:47:52 -0400
-title: 'U.S. Public Participation Playbook Open for Coders and Designers on GitHub'
+title: U.S. Public Participation Playbook Open for Coders and Designers on GitHub
 summary: 'We released the United States Public Participation Playbook this week, a new open resource agencies can use to evaluate and build better programs that give a voice to the people they serve&mdash;and the response was fantastic.
 Public servants and citizens around the world have shared it, and already are contributing new ideas that build from'
-authors: [jherman]
+authors:
+  - jherman
 categories:
   - Code
   - Communities